davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 But the story does have a poignant epilogue.
 Well, two.

 Hippy, pie-in-the-sky, no-license-no-charge Git has gained a monopolistic stranglehold over the version control market.
-According to StackOverflow's most recent developer <a href="https://insights.stackoverflow.com/survey/2018/" target="\_blank">survey</a>, 87% of respondents use it.
+According to StackOverflow's most recent developer <a href="https://insights.stackoverflow.com/survey/2018/" target="\_blank" rel="noopener noreferrer">survey</a>, 87% of respondents use it.
 In second place, at 16%, is Subversion (respondents could apparently pick more than one option).

 BitKeeper is nowhere to be found on that list.
-A couple of years ago, when Git's marketshare was <a href="https://insights.stackoverflow.com/survey/2015" target="\_blank">closer</a> to 70%, BitMover tapped out.
+A couple of years ago, when Git's marketshare was <a href="https://insights.stackoverflow.com/survey/2015" target="\_blank" rel="noopener noreferrer">closer</a> to 70%, BitMover tapped out.
 The company, whose defense of its proprietary software had sown its own destruction, gave up those proprietary claims altogether.
-BitKeeper became <a href="https://users.bitkeeper.org/t/bk-7-2ce-released-2016-05-09/93?utm_source=anzwix" target="\_blank">open source</a> in 2016.
+BitKeeper became <a href="https://users.bitkeeper.org/t/bk-7-2ce-released-2016-05-09/93?utm_source=anzwix" target="\_blank" rel="noopener noreferrer">open source</a> in 2016.

 A victory for open source and the hacker ethos?
 A bitter dose of truth for the greed-blind corporati?
 Sure.

 But Git owes much of its success to GitHub, a site founded in 2008 that proved an immensely popular place to host Git repositories.

-And last year, GitHub was <a href="https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/" target="\_blank">bought</a> by Microsoft.
+And last year, GitHub was <a href="https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/" target="\_blank" rel="noopener noreferrer">bought</a> by Microsoft.
 The war rumbles on.

 ## Notes